About us

 Resilient Hills and Coasts undertakes advocacy and action to embed climate resilience in everyday decision-making.

-We work together through a Steering Committee to ensure priorities outlined in our Adaptation Plan are implemented.
+We work together through a Steering Committee to ensure priorities outlined in our ReCAP 2025-2030 are implemented.
 Members of our Committee are representatives of our partners.

 The purpose of the Committee is to maintain oversight of the partnership, ensure commitments are met, identify and prioritise opportunities, support one another, monitor emerging developments and advocate to relevant stakeholders.

-Our Terms of Reference were endorsed on 8 April 2022.
+Our Terms of Reference were endorsed on 25 October 2024 (an updated version from 8 April 2022).

 Regional Climate Partnerships